zaufi/kate-cpp-helper-plugin/README.md

 * <del>Add icons to completion types</del> [done for prefix-less layout]
 * Get/show list of possible exceptions in particular function call
 * Highlight interior of user specified `#ifdefs` (like `__linux__`, `__WIN32__`, etc) w/ a user specified color
-* Try to get a location for completion item and show it as suffix in a completion list
+* Try to get a location for completion item and show it <del>as suffix in a completion list</del>
+  in the expandable part of completion item
 * Add ptr/ref/const/etc to a type under cursor (by a hot-key). maybe better to implement as Python plugin for kate?
-* Show a real type of typedefs (as a tooltip?)
+* <del>Show a real type of typedefs (as a tooltip?)</del> In symbol details pane
 * Render class layout according sizeof/align of of all bases and members
 * Provide Python bindings to indexing and C++ parsing, so they can be used from kate/pate plugins
 * Group #include completion items by directory